NARodman/ayotaye-portfolio-project/README.md

  Day 3: I started the menu section and added the google font that I wanted to use, which I'll paste here.
 I still need to add colors, but I'm trying to decide which ones.
  Google font: @import url('https://fonts.googleapis.com/css2?family=Dosis:wght@200..800&display=swap');

  Day 4-: Continuing on the stylesheet, I picked out the text and background colors.
 For right now I chose a mix of purples as the main focus of color.
 This will probably changed later.
+The font family I chose was Dosis.